astropy/astropy/docs/development/building.rst

     be accessed via the `astropy.utils.data.get_data_filename` and
     `astropy.utils.data.get_data_fileobj` functions.

+* :func:`get_package_dir`
+    This function should return a dictionary mapping package names to their location in the source tree.
+Only required if you want to install something from a non-standard location in the source tree, such as ``cextern``.

 * :func:`get_extensions`
     This provides information for building C or Cython extensions.
 If defined, it should return a list of `distutils.core.Extension` objects controlling